-There are two types of fiber.
-Insoluble and soluble.
-The basic rule of thumb is that soluble fiber dissolves in water and insoluble fiber does not.
-Soluble fiber is attracted to water so it’s best to drink lots of water in order for it to work most effectively.
-When it is ingested, the fiber pulls in water from the body, forming a gel which pulls out cholesterol and delays digestion.
+There are two types of fiber: insoluble and soluble.
+The basic rule of thumb is soluble fiber dissolves in water and insoluble fiber does not.
+Soluble fiber is attracted to water, so it’s best to drink lots of water in order for it to work most effectively.
+When it's ingested, the fiber pulls in water from the body, forming a gel which pulls out cholesterol and delays digestion.
 By slowing the rate at which the stomach empties, soluble fiber gives the body a better chance to control blood sugar levels.
 This has been shown to be extremely beneficial for those with insulin sensitivity and diabetes.
 Delayed stomach emptying from the ingestion of fiber is also useful in keeping you fuller for longer periods of time.
-Recent research shows that even a small increase (5 to 10 grams) of soluble fiber per day can reduce LDL cholesterol (the bad kind) by 5 percent.
+Recent research shows that even a small increase (5 to 10 grams) of soluble fiber per day can reduce LDL cholesterol (the bad kind) by 5%.
 Soluble fiber can be found in foods such as fruits, vegetables, bran, nuts and seeds.

-Insoluble fibers consist mostly of compounds found in plant cells and bran layers in cereal.
+Insoluble fiber consists mostly of compounds found in plant cells and bran layers in cereal.
 They play a vital role in keeping your gastrointestinal tract on track.
 Because they do not dissolve in water, they pass through the digestive system intact and relatively quickly.
 This in turn promotes regularity by stimulating the movement of the intestinal muscles, pushing out waste and cleaning out your intestines.
-Insoluble fiber can be found in the skins of fruits such as apples and pears, root and leafy vegetables.
+Insoluble fiber can be found in the skins of fruits such as apples and pears, and in root and leafy vegetables.

 Use these three meal ideas below to get you started!
 Just remember, work yourself up to a high-fiber diet and drink at least one full glass of water with each meal to avoid stomach discomfort, cramping and bloating.